addola/NS3-HelperScripts/ns3helpers/README.md

                 project3-main.cc
     ```

-* These scripts are written in Python in multiple `.py` files.
+* The helper scripts are written in Python in multiple `.py` files.
 Place all those `.py` files in one directory.
 On my computer, I created a directory called `~/UnixScripts` for all my helper scripts.

 * Additionally, you may create aliases for each of the scripts.
 I work mainly with three script files, so I created three aliases
     ```bash